MaxCarritt/maicab_fullsize/README.md

 In the mai_pico command line, you will need to turn on the "tweak" for making the main buttons normally-on inputs if you are using full size Maimai buttons.
 These buttons send an On signal by default, and an Off signal when pressed, so it needs to be reversed in the mai_pico firmware.

-However when you do this when you dont have all 8 buttons wired, the firmware will give an error of a "stuck" button.
+However when you do this when you do NOT have all 8 buttons wired, the firmware will give an error of a "stuck" button.

 To get around this, set all 8 buttons to the button you have wired!
-For example if your button is connected only on gpio pin 2 , run the command
+For example if your button is connected only on gpio pin 2 , run the command:

 `gpio main 2 2 2 2 2 2 2 2`